Roxane Napoli, Marketing Manager, Pilgrim Quality Solutions

 Step 1: Assess Risk throughout the Organization

 When you’re assessing risk, consider the departments and processes you normally audit.
-As you work through these areas, you may choose to quantify each area’s risk level, as in this risk assessment .
+As you work through these areas, you may choose to quantify each area’s risk level.
 Or you can use other standard risk analysis tools such as FMEA.

 There are many areas to consider when assessing risk, but three key areas include: